aniruddhakal/arxiv_dataset_insights/ResearchSteps.md

         - (use hugging face for that
         - https://huggingface.co/models?library=tf&language=en&license=license:apache-2.0&sort=downloads&search=bert-base )

+## Performance Evaluation
-### Evaluate the model's performance on the validation set using appropriate metrics.
+- Evaluate the model's performance on the validation set using appropriate metrics.

+## Hyperparameter Tuning
-### Perform hyperparameter tuning or model selection to improve the model's performance.
+- Perform hyperparameter tuning or model selection to improve the model's performance.
 ![img.png](resources/img.png)
 The image above shows `cluster_selection_eps of 0.2`, and `min_cluster_size of 200, and 600` contributing to `higher coherence score of 0.6 and above`.

+## Conclusions
-### Conclude your findings in a final report When choosing models
+- Conclude your findings in a final report When choosing models

     - please use TensorFlow or Keras based.

-### Data visualization to communicate your analysis
+## Data Visualizations

-### Issues faced
+## Issues faced
 - Installation related issues
 - Issue with mounting GPU to docker container [unresolved]
 - Issues with extracting Embeddings for Clustering, the model, size, and time limit considerations, computations limits on local machine
 - Issues while installing cuML library
 - Issues faced while trying evaluation metrics from OCTIS
+- GPU memory leaks and inability to proceed with finetuning of larger datasets we selected - datasets 1, 2, 3, 4
+  - Although I did manage to train 1 model on dataset 1, for which, the training data is approx 40% of the original datset.
+    - That too was achieved by only reducing precision of embeddings to float16.
+    - Clearing GPU context memory after intermediate steps of dimensionality reduction, and clustering, but not as much for bigger datasets.
+- Difficulty in reproducing BERTopic results, at least in our case, due to using GPU based computations across 80% processing.